Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Introduction

 While the Cox-based strategy by \cite{GregorioHaeberleFaschingetal.2020} constitutes an established analysis approach in clinical trial research, it naturally raises the question whether subgroup two-sample comparisons could alternatively be performed using a {\em distribution-free} statistical model.
-In particular, such a model could help assessing the probability of whether a specific patient will benefit from the intervention {\em without} making potentially restrictive assumptions like the proportional hazards assumption.
-As we will show below, our proposed model is able to address this question within a unified theoretical framework, specifying $T_1$ and $T_2$ as the survival times in the intervention and control groups, respectively, and adjusting the relative treatment effect $\theta$ by the values of patient-specific covariates ${\bs Z_1}, {\bs Z_2}$.\\
+In particular, such a model could help assessing the probability of whether a specific patient will benefit from the intervention without making potentially restrictive assumptions like the proportional hazards assumption.
+As we will show below, our proposed model is able to address this question within a unified theoretical framework, specifying $T_1$ and $T_2$ as the survival times in the intervention and control groups, respectively, and adjusting the Mann-Whitney effect~$\theta$ by the values of patient-specific covariates ${\bs Z_1}, {\bs Z_2}$.\\

-{\it Related work.} Variants of the relative treatment effect $\theta$, also called {\em Mann-Whitney effect}, enjoy popularity in many statistical applications and are subject to extensive methodological research: In the uncensored case, \cite{brumu00} developed methodology for a tie-adjusted variant of $\theta$; optimal sample sizes were derived by \cite{hababru19}.
-Recently, \cite{bruko25} developed an unbiased variance estimator with the help of rank-based methods. \cite{schukobru25} conducted a comparison between multiple Mann-Whitney effect-based tests, including a novel test with improved variance estimation.
-A comprehensive and detailed nonparametric treatment of relative effects, including factorial designs, is given in the book by \cite{brubako18}.
+{\it Related work.} Variants of the Mann-Whitney effect $\theta$ enjoy popularity in many statistical applications and are subject to extensive methodological research.
+In the uncensored case, \cite{brumu00} developed methodology for a tie-adjusted variant of $\theta$; optimal sample sizes were derived by \cite{hababru19}.
+Recently, \cite{bruko25} developed an unbiased variance estimator with the help of rank-based methods. \cite{schukobru25} conducted a comparison of multiple tests based on Mann-Whitney effects, including a novel test with improved variance estimation.
+Recently, \cite{thisabazi25} analyzed a nonparametric covariate adjustment to the Mann-Whitney effect which they termed ``NANCOVA''.
+A comprehensive nonparametric treatment of Mann-Whitney effects, including factorial designs, is given in the book by \cite{brubako18}.

+In the context of randomly right-censored data, \cite{efron67} was the first to propose an estimator for $\theta$. \cite{emdidomu24} extended the nonparametric multiple-sample comparison approach within general factorial designs \citep{dopa20} to dependent censoring models using the copula-graphic estimator.